-Teachers will have access to professional development, support, and resources to ensure they get the most out of their new digital tools.
+Teachers also have access to professional development, support, and resources to ensure they get the most out of their new digital tools.
 All devices have been tested as fit-for-purpose for use in the classroom with support available through EDConnect and the ICT Field Operations team.

 Stacey said the DCO at her school has been helpful for guidance and troubleshooting.

-“It’s really good just knowing there’s someone you can touch base with and say ‘Hey, I need help with using this program’ or ‘Can you troubleshoot this for me?’” she said.
+“It’s really good just knowing there’s someone you can touch base with and say ‘Hey, I need help with using this program’ or ‘Can you troubleshoot this for me?’,” she said.

 “Knowing they will be there and invest that time in for you, makes it a lot easier for us because we’re so busy with other things.”